Procurement Process for Private Nonprofits

 - Responsible – provider possesses suitable skill-set to accomplish the job and evidences ability to perform with integrity and reliability

 Bids must be opened at the designated time and place in the presence of witnesses.
-Selection of bids must be based on lowest, most responsive, reasonable, and responsible offer.
+Selection of bids must be given to lowest responsive and responsible bidder.

 Confirm and document the absence of conflict of interest for all bids.
 Confirm and document the bidder has not been state debarred or federally debarred.